SeunA88/Early-steps-with-Power-BI-Dashboard-and-DAX/README.md

 1).
 A measure for the ‘Average age of depositors’

 2).
 A new column named ‘Age band’ containing the following;
-    ‘Young’ for ages below 30
+- ‘Young’ for ages below 30
-     ‘Mid-aged’ for ages between 30 and 50
+- ‘Mid-aged’ for ages between 30 and 50
-     ‘Old’ for ages above 50
+- ‘Old’ for ages above 50

 3).
 A measure calculating the total balance for:
-    Job: Technician
+- Job: Technician
-    Marital: Single and Married
+- Marital: Single and Married

 4).
-A measure to get the number of depositors on Loan
+A measure to get the number of depositors on Loan.

 #### The following DAX was used to answer the questions above.